-Strategic approach (maximum 50 points) The extent to which: the applicant formulates a convincing long-term framework for achieving well-defined objectives, with clear milestones and adjustment measures; the stated objectives will address important societal needs and are relevant to the objectives of the European Solidarity Corps; the planned activities are suitable to address the identified needs and objectives; the targets proposed are realistic and sufficiently ambitious relative to objectives and capacity; the planned activities bring clear benefits to the participants, participating organisations and target groups and have a potential broader impact (e.g. on local, regional, national and transnational level); the planned activities and objectives demonstrate European added value; the applicant aims to promote environmental sustainability and responsibility and is planning to incorporate sustainable and environmental-friendly practices in the activities the applicant is planning to make use of digital tools and methods to complement and improve activities.
+The extent to which: Strategic approach (maximum 50 points) the applicant formulates a convincing long-term framework for achieving well-defined objectives, with clear milestones and adjustment measures; the stated objectives will address important societal needs and are relevant to the objectives of the European Solidarity Corps; the planned activities are suitable to address the identified needs and objectives; the targets proposed are realistic and sufficiently ambitious relative to objectives and capacity; the planned activities bring clear benefits to the participants, participating organisations and target groups and have a potential broader impact (e.g. on local, regional, national and transnational level); the planned activities and objectives demonstrate European added value; the applicant aims to design accessible and inclusive activities and/or support projects and activities actively addressing the issue of inclusion and diversity more broadly in the society; the applicant aims to promote environmental sustainability and responsibility and is planning to incorporate sustainable and environmental-friendly practices in the activities the applicant is planning to make use of digital tools and methods to complement and improve activities.
 Project management and coordination (maximum 50 points) The extent to which: the organisation ensures quality project management, including proper communication and coordination measures with partners; the measures aimed at disseminating the outcomes of the activities within and outside the participating organisations are appropriate and of high quality; the measures for monitoring and evaluating the activities are appropriate and of high quality.